Throwing Day Class - Weekends (Saturday or Sunday)

 On this one-day workshop, in a small class, you will work on your own pottery wheel to shape clay, guided by one of our expert potters, learning throwing techniques, being creative and making some small pots.

 You may take as many of your pots home with you as you like (please note the pots will airdry over a few days and may then be used for display - they will not be glazed or watertight).
 Please bring small boxes (like Tupperware or cardboard) to bring your creations home with you.

 You will also be able to recycle the clay in these pieces at home if you want to make something new and we will send you links to our tutorials with suggestions of what to make and how to decorate your pieces, at no extra cost.
-If you need a Potters’ Toolkit you can purchase it here.

 If you would like to have your pot glazed you might like to book into one of our 2-hour Glazing Workshops and learn the basics of glazing techniques.
 In that case we will keep one pot from your workshop for you to glaze, and you may still take the other unfired and unglazed pots home with you.
 Please book Glazing Workshop at the time of booking.